pranay-k4/BuildPad/README.md

 # BuildPad
-A customizable macro pad with OLED display, layers, media controls and more.
+BuildPad is customizable macro pad with OLED display, layers, media controls and more.

 ## Why BuildPad? ( Why I built this )
-BuildPad is customizable open-source macropad for makers, coders, designers, and electronics builders.
-Because building something yourself is way more fun than buying it and I love hardware.
+BuildPad is customizable open-source macropad for makers, coders, designers, and electronics builders and why I made this because building something yourself is way more fun than buying it and I love hardware.

 ## Features
 - 6 programmable mechanical keys